-*The deadline for registration has been extended further to 30th May 2016 at 13:00 Eastern European Time (EET).
+The deadline has been extended to 2 October at 13:00 Eastern European Time (EET).

 Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives envisaged to contribute to, and strengthen, the promotion of gender equality.